devbymike/mk3y.com/_posts/2015-11-03-I-am-an-atheist.md

 ## My Faith

 Over time, I became more involved in my church and felt that God’s calling on my life was men’s ministry.
+To help lead other broken men such as myself.

 My faith played a daily part in my life and my identity.
 I had found a community to belong to, a purpose for being.

 Daily Bible study and prayer became ritual for me.
 As time went on, I developed an interest in better understanding my faith.
 Topics of theology and creationism were of particular interest.

-At that time, I felt and believed that I had a deep personal relationship with Christ.
-I had a rich prayer life and felt assured of my salvation.
-I had been baptized and received the Holy Spirit and the gifts of the spirit.
+At that time, I had a deep personal relationship with Christ.
+With a rich prayer life, I felt assured of my salvation.
+I had been baptized in my church and received the Holy Spirit and the gifts of the spirit.

 ## My First Questioning